tdwg/process/review_manager.md

 3. Does not need to be a technical developer but does need to have a good overview of the proposed standard.
 A prospective user of the standard should make for an effective Review Manager.
 4. Ensures that the submission conforms to the TDWG Standards Documentation Specification (<http://rs.tdwg.org/sds/doc/specification/>) and has been placed in the correct standards category.
 5. Verifies the accuracy and completeness of the metadata included in the Summary.
-6. Recruits independent expert Reviewers from the TDWG or related communities.
+6. Recruits expert Reviewers from the TDWG or related communities who are independent and free of conflicts of interest.
 7. Communicates effectively with the TDWG Executive Committee, Reviewers and other interested parties.
-8. Expedites the review process within the time requirements of the TDWG Constitution.
+8. Expedites the review process within the time requirements of the TDWG Bylaws.

 ## 1.4 Independent Reviewers

 The **Independent Reviewers**

 1. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed standard.
-2. Provide an unbiased assessment of the proposed standard.
+2. Should be free of conflicts of interest with the Author and the Author's projects and organization, and must be capable of providing an unbiased assessment of the proposed standard.
+Reviewers must describe any potential conflicts to the review manager before accepting the role, who in turn must report them to the Executive Committee.
 3. Report to the Review Manager in a timely manner.

 In the interest of supporting open science and to recognize their contributions, reviewers will be identified by default when they submit their reviews.
 However, the option to remain anonymous will be available to the reviewers in order to promote candidness.